ualsg/ualsg.netlify.app/content/openings/_index.md

 + The **Swiss** National Science Foundation has a [similar fellowship](http://www.snf.ch/en/funding/careers/early-postdoc-mobility/Pages/default.aspx).

 + For its citizens, **Indonesia** offers scholarships from the [LPDP (Layanan Beasiswa dan Pendanan Riset Indonesia)](https://www.lpdp.kemenkeu.go.id), for funding a PhD study abroad.
-Different universities across Indonesia sometimes also have own funds for research visits.
+Some universities in Indonesia sometimes may have own funds for research visits.

 + **Spanish** citizens may benefit from the [La Fundación Ramón Areces](https://www.fundacionareces.es/fundacionareces/en/scholarships-and-grants/scholarships/), which offers scholarships to carry out research work in universities or research centres abroad.

 + **Filipino** citizens younger than 45 years and currently faculty members of a university that is part of [Engineering Research and Development for Technology consortium](http://erdt.coe.upd.edu.ph) may be eligible for the [ERDT PhD Foreign Scholarship](http://erdt.coe.upd.edu.ph/human-resource-development/foreign-phd-scholarship.html).
-The scholarship is given to faculty members of ERDT Consortium who wish to pursue PhD studies in any engineering field in a recognized university or institution abroad.
+The scholarship is given to faculty members of ERDT Consortium who wish to pursue PhD studies in any engineering field in a recognised university or institution abroad.

 + **Canadians** have the option to apply for a [scholarship](http://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/BellandPostgrad-BelletSuperieures_eng.asp) to the [Natural Sciences and Engineering Research Council of Canada (NSERC)](http://www.nserc-crsng.gc.ca/index_eng.asp), which funds overseas doctoral programmes.
 Depending on the subject matter, [Social Sciences and Humanities Research Council (SSHRC)](http://www.sshrc-crsh.gc.ca/) may be another option to consider.

-+ **PRC** nationals may want to consider the Chinese Scholarship Council (CSC; 国家留学基金管理委员会) grants, available for both studying abroad and for research visits.
++ **PRC** nationals may want to consider the China Scholarship Council (CSC; 国家留学基金管理委员会) grants, available for both studying abroad and for research visits.

 + Permanent residents of **Hong Kong SAR** may want to check the [Croucher Fellowships for Postdoctoral Research](https://croucher.org.hk/funding/study_awards/postdoctoral_fellowships).